-Millions of women are low-wage workers who lack access to paid leave; and 69% of workers in the lowest 10% wage category do not have access to paid sick leave.
-As a result, people at the intersection of these identities-namely, lesbian, bisexual, and trans women of color-have extreme difficulty providing for themselves and their families.
+namely, lesbian, bisexual, and transgender women of color-have extreme difficulty providing for themselves and their families.
 Black women in same-sex couples are three times more likely to be poor than white women in same-sex couples, while Latina women in same-sex couples are twice as likely to be poor as their white counterparts.
+183

 No federal legislation guarantees paid sick or family leave.
 However, a patchwork of state and local laws provides for these kinds of leave.
 Currently, over three dozen states and municipalities have laws that provide paid sick leave.
-180
+184 While the characteristics of these laws vary by jurisdiction, many of them include one hour of sick leave accrual for a specific amount of hours worked (usually between thirty and fifty hours); however, almost all jurisdictions exclude some classes of workers.
+185 For example, unmarried and low-wage earners, who are disproportionately likely to identify as LGBTQIA+, are less likely to have access